titovanton-com/bicycle-submodule/sitemap/README.md

 ## Custom template

-You can make custom template.
+You can make custom sitemap template.
 To add some extra url tags there are buildin block `extra`.

 Make template file with path `sitemap.xml`: